-Biden administration’s original refugee cap still on table
+Refugee cap Biden administration touted — then ditched — is back on table

 Ernesto Apreza, a senior adviser for public engagement at the White House, acknowledged during the call that administration officials needed to do a better job of keeping the refugee resettlement groups informed.
 The White House outreach in recent months “falls very short” of what it should have been, Apreza said, according to a person with direct knowledge of his comments.

 Resettlement agency heads vented frustration about the White House strategy during the conversation.
 Mark Hetfield, the president of HIAS, a Jewish refugee resettlement organization, said the “talking points” he kept hearing from Psaki and others suggested that Biden has “an unwavering commitment to the refugee program.”
-Hatfield argued that the commitment “wavered for over two months,” according to a second person with knowledge of the conversation.
+Hetfield argued that the commitment “wavered for over two months,” according to a second person with knowledge of the conversation.

+The tone of the letter senators sent Tuesday is more measured than the reaction some of them had after the earlier announcement.

 Biden, in a speech at the State Department on Feb.
 4, signaled that he would be much more welcoming of refugees than Donald Trump was as president.
-He vowed to raise the annual cap to 125,000 for the next fiscal year, which begins in October, and said he would move toward a “down payment” even sooner.
+He vowed to raise the annual cap to 125,000 for the next fiscal year, which begins in October.
 On Feb.
 12, his administration identified that more immediate step in a report sent to Congress: increasing the cap to 62,500 for the current fiscal year.

 But the White House went quiet on the matter for about two months and Biden did not sign the directive known as a presidential determination.
 In the past, signing the paperwork was seen as a formality.